1948 Illinois gubernatorial election

 The 1948 Illinois gubernatorial election took place on November 2, 1948.
 Incumbent Governor Dwight H. Green, a Republican seeking a third term, lost reelection to Democratic nominee Adlai Stevenson II.

-Election information

 The primaries and general election both coincided with those for federal offices (United States President, House, and United States Senate) and those for other state offices.
 The election was part of the 1948 Illinois elections.

-Background

 At the time, Illinois was a predominantly Republican-leaning state.
 The state had only elected three Democratic governors since the American Civil War.
+Stevenson defeated Green in what was regarded as a surprise upset.
+His margin of victory of 572,067 votes was, at the time, record-breaking for an Illinois gubernatorial election.